oktaytuncay/Kubernetes/kubernetes.md

   ...
 ```

-Alternatively, we can specify a KubeConfig file by passing the KubeConfig option in the command as below.
+Alternatively, we can specify a KubeConfig file by passing the KubeConfig option in the command below.

 ```bash
 % kubectl config view --kubeconfig=my-config